jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 * Modify the default location of the MySQL database to be on the ```/mnt/datadisk``` location
 * Modify the default setting to allow MySQL to listen on external connections
 * Create a zpool snapshot
-* enable mysql to start at boot and start mysql service
+* Enable mysql to start at boot and start mysql service
 * Clone sample code at https://github.com/jhajek/db-samples.git (note you will need to use sed on the files to replace the default IP values)
 * Run from the mysql prompt the create.sql, insert.sql, grants.sql
 * Enable firewall